mimshwright/sublime-eggplant-parm/README.md

 #NOTICE:
-**I've you're having trouble with the Eggplant Parm package in Package Control, try removing and reinstalling it!**
+**If you're having trouble with the Eggplant Parm package in Package Control, try removing and reinstalling it!**

 # Eggplant Parm Color Scheme

-An delicious, aubergine color theme for Sublime Text by Mims H. Wright.
+A delicious, aubergine color theme for Sublime Text by Mims H. Wright.

+A port of this theme for Atom can be found here: [eggplant-parm-syntax](https://github.com/mimshwright/eggplant-parm-syntax)

 ![Screenshot](http://github.com/mimshwright/sublime-eggplant-parm/raw/master/screenshot.png)